m4rsland1498/Micromouse-NEA-2024/README.md

 🐁 This NEA aims to simulate micromice - small, automated robots that solve mazes and compete for the fastest time.

-🤖 It will simulate the logic and algorithms the mice use as well as the physics from their movement.
+🤖 It will simulate the logic and algorithms the mice use as well as the physics of their movement.